TcBello/tcbello/README.md

 <img src= "https://steamuserimages-a.akamaihd.net/ugc/2422250350101248810/4FB27DE025C123ACF90706D096FAD126F703B34C/">
 </p>

-I am Thom, a mobile developer specializing in Flutter, with a strong background in backend development using MongoDB, Express.js, Node.js, and Firebase.
+I am Thom, an experienced mobile developer specializing in Flutter, with a strong background in backend development using MongoDB, Express.js, Node.js, and Firebase.
 I focus on designing and implementing highly functional mobile applications that prioritize user experience and performance.

 I excel in developing scalable backend solutions and RESTful APIs that seamlessly integrate with mobile platforms.
 My approach emphasizes collaboration with cross-functional teams to deliver impactful solutions.